Arnis: Name

 Eskrima (also spelled escrima) is derived from the Spanish word for fencing, esgrima.
 Their cognate in French is escrime and is related to the English term 'skirmish'.

-The name kali is most likely derived from the pre-Hispanic Filipino term for blades and fencing, kalis (Spanish spelling: "calis"), documented by Ferdinand Magellan's expedition chronicler Antonio Pigafetta during their journey through the Visayas and in old Spanish to Filipino Mother Tongue dictionaries and vocabulary books dating from 1612 to the late 1800s, such as in Vocabulario de Lengua Tagala by Fr.
+The name kali was not historically used and is a 20th century coinage.
+It is most likely derived from the pre-Hispanic Filipino term for blades and fencing, kalis (Spanish spelling: "calis", cognate to kris or keris), documented by Ferdinand Magellan's expedition chronicler Antonio Pigafetta during their journey through the Visayas and in old Spanish to Filipino Mother Tongue dictionaries and vocabulary books dating from 1612 to the late 1800s, such as in Vocabulario de Lengua Tagala by Fr.
 Pedro de San Buenaventura.
+In this sense, kalis or calis (e.g. pagcacalis, "the art of kalis") ultimately fell out of use and was replaced by escrima and arnis.
 The term calis in various forms was present in these old Spanish documents in Ilocano, Ibanag (calli-t; pronounced as kal-lî), Kapampangan, Tagalog, Bicolano (caris), Waray (caris), Hiligaynon, Cebuano (calix, baladao – "kalis balaraw/dagger" and cales), and Moro-Maguindanao in Mindanao (calis – the kris, weapon).
 In some of these dictionaries, the term calis refers to a sword or knife kris or keris, while in others it refers to both swords and knives and their usage as well as a form of esgrima stick fighting.
-The first to use this term in reference to Filipino martial arts was Buenaventura Mirafuente in 1948.
-While Mirafuente posits that the original term was kali and that the letter "S" was added later, the late Grandmaster Remy Presas suggests that the "S" was dropped in modern times and became presently more known as kali in FMA circles.
+While kalis remains an academic term equivalent to kris or keris in some Philippine languages, in common usage kris is most often used to refer to the weapon while kalis instead most often sees use in Catholic contexts as an unrelated homonym, the translation of chalice.
+The first to use the term kali in reference to Filipino martial arts was Buenaventura Mirafuente in 1948, claiming it was the original native term before it was replaced by arnis or escrima.
+While Mirafuente posits that the original term was kali and that the letter "S" was added later, the late Grandmaster Remy Presas suggests that the "S" was dropped in modern times due to hypercorrection (assuming the "S" was a Spanish addition, when it wasn't) and became at present more known as kali in FMA circles outside the Philippines itself.